DraftBot-A-Discord-Adventure/DraftBot/CONTRIBUTING.md

-# Contributing to DraftBot
+# Contributing to Crownicles

 🇫🇷 Version Française de ce document ci-dessous !
-(Cliquez [ici](#contribuer-à-draftbot) !)
+(Cliquez [ici](#contribuer-à-crownicles) !)

 :thumbsup::tada: First off, thanks for taking the time to contribute! :tada::thumbsup:

-The following is a set of guidelines for contributing to DraftBot, and its other repositories, which are hosted in the [DraftBot-A-Discord-Adventure Organization](https://github.com/DraftBot-A-Discord-Adventure) on GitHub.
+The following is a set of guidelines for contributing to Crownicles, and its other repositories, which are hosted in the [DraftBot-A-Discord-Adventure Organization](https://github.com/DraftBot-A-Discord-Adventure) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table Of Contents